LAGUNA PARON – THE MOST BEAUTIFUL LAKE YOU’VE NEVER HEARD OF

-And, most strikingly of all, the iconic peak of Mount Artesonraju (6,000 metres) casts an icy stare over the whole scene.
+And, most strikingly of all, the peak of Pirámide de Garcilazo (5,900 metres) casts an icy stare over the whole scene.

 Having reached the mirador, you’ll have time to explore for further vantage points, take a boat-load of photographs, and perhaps find a quiet spot for the ultimate picnic-with-a-view.
 Just be aware of the wind that blows back off the lake.

 Heading back down the trail, you’ll be able to enjoy further stellar views of the gorge that you traveled through earlier towards Caraz and the valley below.

 Hiking beside the lake